Back

 March 31, 2021

-Warm air, panel heating or rather Infrared?
+Hot air, panel heating or infrared?
 A wide variety of heating systems are available for heating halls.
-Depending on the requirements, one is more suitable than another.
-This article will give you an initial overview of the six most relevant systems for Industrial and commercial halls and how they work.
+Depending on the requirements, one is more suitable than the other.
+This article will give you an initial overview of the six most relevant systems for industrial and commercial halls and how they work.

 Getting started - the difference between centralized and decentralized systems